Alexandra Ordolis

 Caro in Nurses (Canadian TV series) 2020.

 Early life

 Ordolis was born in Athens, Greece to a Greek father and a British mother.
 She lived in Athens for her first few years, then moved to Montreal and spent most of her childhood there.
 She attended McGill University, graduating in 2007 with a degree in English and philosophy.
-She then attended the National Theatre School of Canada in Montreal between 2008-2011, then the CFC Actors Conservatory from 2012-2013.
+She then attended the National Theatre School of Canada in Montreal between 2008 and 2011, then the CFC Actors Conservatory from 2012 to 2013.
 She achieved Level 8 in ballet at the Royal Academy Of Dancing.